HDB_final_JPG

 The sixth line represents the role model character of your profile.
 In the first phase of your life up to around 30, you go through a phase of trying things out and experimenting, similar to the third line.
 From around the age of 30, a phase of retreat and reflection begins in which you learn from your previous experiences.
 In the last phase of life, from around the age of 50, you step up into the role of mentor and use your wisdom and experience to inspire and guide others.
 You are perceived as trustworthy.
 Colleagues and superiors see you as a reliable and stable force they can turn to.

-In your fourth and sixth line combination, your strength lies in your ability to build deep and meaningful relationships while learning from your personal and professional experiences and sharing this wisdom with others.
-Your overview gives you the full picture, but don’t forget to come down from your tower and share your insights with those around you.
+In your fourth and sixth line combination, your strength lies in your ability to build deep and meaningful relationships as you learn from your personal and professional experiences and share this wisdom with others.
+Your overview gives you the full picture of what’s going on, but don’t forget to come down from your tower and share your insights with those around you.
 You are a person who is valued as both a friend and a mentor.

 3 career tips for more success at work

 Use your natural ability to build and maintain relationships.
-These relationships are particularly valuable in professional life.
+In your professional life, these relationships are particularly valuable.
 They can help you discover new opportunities, get referrals and strengthen professional partnerships.
 Be active at professional networking events, on social media or at informal meetings with colleagues.

 Tip 2: Share your knowledge and experience